 Congratulations!
 Whether you wrote 50,000 words or even 5,000 this NaNoWriMo season, you're a great writer.
 The best people push themselves further and that's exactly what NaNoWriMo helps with.
-I just completed NaNoWriMo myself about one day and four hours before this post was published.
-For the first time ever, I finished the story around … Continue reading A congratulations for all
+I completed NaNoWriMo myself about one day and four hours before this post published.
+For the first time ever, I also completed NaNoWriMo before the last … Continue reading A congratulations for all

-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

 I've noticed recently that I haven't reviewed a book that I don't like on this blog before.
-I have a few reasons for avoiding it.
+I have a few reasons for avoiding that.
 I'm afraid of being too negative.
 I don't want to trash a work of art that I know the writer spent years on.
 I don't want to act as if … Continue reading Bad book reviews

 NaNoWriMo is coming up, which can be quite a stressful time for writers.
 If you haven't heard, National Novel Writing Month (NaNoWriMo) is a writing competition where writers write a whole novel - 50,000 words - in a month.
 It's a great way to get a fresh draft out there.
-However, NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck
+But NaNoWriMo can be discouraging. … Continue reading NaNoWriMo writers, good luck

 After writers send their work out to be critiqued, it can feel as if forever stands in front of them.
 Time has stopped.
-Even as life goes by, nothing happens to them.
+Even as life goes by, nothing happens.
 They wait, filled with butterflies.
 Days and months and years all feel like lifetimes.
 Perhaps it's because they're nervous.
-They just sent their … Continue reading Waiting forever
+They sent their work - their … Continue reading Waiting forever

 Overworking is easy for a writer.
 Writers are constantly thinking of poetic lines and/or story developments.
-After a while, our stories can get mixed up and everything written comes out forced.
+After a while, our stories get mixed up and everything written comes out forced.
 But is it even possible for a writer to take a break?
 Kind of.
-We can psychically stop writing down stories or ideas.
-We … Continue reading Writing breaks
+We can psychically stop writing.
+We can pause and stop ourselves … Continue reading Writing breaks

 I haven’t written a blog in months.
 How terrible is that?
-I want to write every day, but my words turn towards making sure my teachers are happier than myself.
-My desire is controlled by what needs to get done.
-I’ve seen this in other writers before.
+I want to, but I end up writing essays for my teachers instead.
+My writing is controlled by what needs to get done.
+I’ve seen this in other writers before too.
 It’s our job right?
-We’re here to make … Continue reading Writer’s Guilt
+We’re here to make sure everyone’s happy before we … Continue reading Writer’s guilt